Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Not because the technology doesn't work.
 It does, brilliantly, at exactly what it's designed to do.

-They're tumbling because everyone finally realized what they can't do: the actual recruitment work that determines whether a hire succeeds or fails.
+They're tumbling because everyone finally realised what they can't do: the actual recruitment work that determines whether a hire succeeds or fails.

 Together, they can process 1,000 candidates while you're still reading the first proper CV of your morning.